sacloud/docker-machine-sakuracloud/README.md

  - `--sakuracloud-disk-size`: The size of disk for the SAKURA CLOUD server(in MB).
  - `--sakuracloud-plan`: The id of SAKURA CLOUD server plan.
  - `--sakuracloud-region`: The resion to create the server in.
+ - `--sakuracloud-group`: The @group tag.
+ - `--sakuracloud-auto-reboot`: The @auto-reboot tag.
+ - `--sakuracloud-ignore-virtio-net`: The flag of to not set @virtio-net-pci tag.

 Environment variables and default values: